kyegomez/zeta/docs/zeta/nn/embeddings/rope.md

 # RotaryEmbedding

-`RotaryEmbedding` is a PyTorch module implementing the rotary embedding mechanism described in the paper [Link to the paper](https://arxiv.org/pdf/2308.10882.pdf).
+`RotaryEmbedding` is a PyTorch module implementing the rotary embedding mechanism.
 It is designed to handle sequences of any length without the need for fine-tuning, and can also incorporate positional information into the embeddings.

 ## Class Definition